 Carpet

 Of all flooring options, carpet is one of the most affordable.
 It lends a cozy feel to a room and reduces noise effectively.
-Unlike hard floors, carpet eliminates concerns about scratches or dents, and the extra padding is much safer for young children.
+Unlike hard floors, carpet removes concerns about scratches or dents, and the extra padding is much safer for young children.
 However, carpet requires a good amount of effort to keep clean, especially if you have pets.
 The fibrous material retains stains, dampness, smells, and allergens.

 How to Choose a Montgomery Flooring Company